asteroid-lang/asteroid/docs/User Guide.rst

 Notice that we use the multi-dispatch mechanism to deal with the base cases in the first two ``with`` clauses.
 In the third ``with`` clause we use the pattern ``[pivot|rest]`` to match the input list.
 Here the variable ``pivot`` matches the first element of the list, and the variable ``rest`` matches the remaining list.
 This remaining list is the original list with its first element removed.
-The function body then implements the pretty much standard recursive definition of the quick sort.
+The function body then implements the pretty much standard definition of the quick sort.
 Just keep in mind that function calls are expressed via juxtaposition of function name and actual argument; no parentheses necessary.